madec-project/ezvis/README.md

 2. pointing to `fields.Theme`  in the document

 The first facet has a `help` field, which will appear as a tooltip.

+The first facet won't have pagination buttons, as its `paging` field is set to `false` (this is useful when there is only one page to display).

 # Document's page
 ## Title